Kiri-Innovation/3dgs-render-blender-addon/README.md

 A lot of our existing functions, such as modifiers or colour editing, are exactly the same as previous versions (3.0 and below).

+Full use is covered in the written documentation.

-The additional core functions of version 4.0 are currently covered as part of our Youtube tutorial videos.
+The additional core functions and use of version 4.0 are covered as part of a short Youtube update video.

-This written documentation will be updated with 4.0 features at a later date.
+Be mindful that watching older Youtube videos may show deprecated features or UI elements.

-## Tutorial:
+## Documentation and Tutorials:
-The instructions can be found at  [KIRI Blender addon docs](https://www.kiriengine.app/blender-addon)) The tutorial playlist can be found here [https://www.youtube.com/watch?v=WUL73wQDtcE&t=634s](https://youtu.be/v3Ii0Yg655U?si=M7ioTE5GAS_PHXUf)
+The written documentation can be found at  [KIRI Blender addon docs](https://www.kiriengine.app/blender-addon)) The tutorial playlist can be found here [https://www.youtube.com/watch?v=WUL73wQDtcE&t=634s](https://youtu.be/v3Ii0Yg655U?si=M7ioTE5GAS_PHXUf)

 ## Questions: